ConnerLambdaAccount/iOS-dev-notes/README.md

 - Serial queues execute one task at a time in the order they are added to the queue.
 - Concurrent queues execute tasks concurrently but tasks are still started in the order of the queue.
 - The **main dispatch queue** is a globally available serial queue that can execute code on the main thread either synchronously or asynchronously.
-- `.sync` will block the main thread until the task has finished, `.async` means this will happen on a background thread.
+- `.sync` will block the current thread until the task has finished, `.async` means that the thread will continue to execute code before the task has finished.

 ## async vs sync
 - When executing tasks **synchronously**, tasks are run in order of a FIFO queue, the first task will not be started until the second task has finished.